-We are a diverse online Sephardic congregation with members on every continent and in many countries.
+We are a diverse and welcoming online Sephardic Jewish congregation with members on every continent and in many countries.

-We offer meaningful services for Shabbat and all Festivals and observances in the Jewish calendar using our very own Kabbalah4All Siddur with Kabbalistic kavanot.
+We offer meaningful Sephardic Jewish liturgical services for Shabbat, Festivals, and all observances in the Jewish calendar using our very own siddur with Kabbalistic kavanot.

-We offer studies each week which include Torah, Talmud, Zohar, Sefer Yetzirah, and many other Jewish and Kabbalistic texts.
+We offer weekly learning which include Kabbalah, Living Torah, Talmud, Zohar, Jewish Liturgy, and Hebrew studies.

 Clicking on an event will take you to that event on our Events page.